ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

 ## 🚀 Main Components

 ### 🔧 Settings and History Management
-- **load_settings** and **save_settings** functions manage configuration stored in JSON files.
+- **load_settings** and **save_settings** functions manage configuration stored in settings.json.
-- Conversation history and a separate message counter are maintained to preserve context between sessions and support a long-term memory mechanism.
+- conversation_history.json and a separate message_counter.json are maintained to preserve context between sessions and support a long-term memory mechanism.

 ### 📝 Spell Checking
 - **SpellCheckHighlighter** and **SpellCheckTextEdit** integrate with **pyenchant** to highlight spelling errors in real time.